THR3ATB3AR/fit_flutter/README.md

 ## Known Issues 🐛

-These issues have been reported by tester and may not affect all users:
+This section lists known issues that have been reported.
+While these issues have been observed, they may not affect all users or all devices.
+We are working to resolve them.

-* **Windows 10 Transparency:** On Windows 10, the entire application window may appear transparent.
-* **Windows 10 Drag Lag/Cursor Copying:** On Windows 10, dragging the application window can be slow and may create visual artifacts, like multiple copies of the cursor.
-This seems to be related to window redrawing.
-* **Limited Testing:** The application has had limited testing (only one tester), these issues might not reproduce on all devices.
+* **Null Check Errors:**  If you encounter a Null Exception or a similar "null check" error, deleting the application's settings file will likely resolve the issue.

+  * **Windows:** Delete the settings file located at `%APPDATA%\com.example\fit_flutter\FitFlutter`.
+  * **Android:** Clear the application's data through your device's settings menu (usually found under "Apps" or "Application Manager").
+* **Limited Testing:** The application has undergone limited testing primarily on a single device/configuration.
+Therefore, some issues may be specific to certain devices, operating system versions, or user configurations.
+We are actively seeking broader testing to identify and address such issues.

 ## Installation